jacklaurencegaray/jacklaurencegaray/README.md

 # Hello 👋

 Hi, I'm Jack.
 I'm a fullstack developer with a frontend focus.
-I'm passionate about javascript, infrastructure, and products with unique problems.
-Currently living in Manila, Philippines.
+I'm passionate about javascript, infrastructure, and solving problems.
+Currently living in Düsseldorf, Germany.

 Find me around 🌎: